model-checking/kani-verifier-blog/_posts/2023-06-23-run-and-debug-rust-verification-harnesses-natively-on-vscode.md

 title:  "Run and debug Rust verification harnesses natively on VS Code"
 ---

-Kani is a verification tool that can help you prove properties about your Rust code.
+Kani is a verification tool that can help you systematically test properties about your Rust code.
 To learn more about Kani, check out the [Kani tutorial](https://model-checking.github.io/kani/kani-tutorial.html) and our [previous blog posts](https://model-checking.github.io/kani-verifier-blog/).

 In today’s blog post, we introduce the [Kani VS Code Extension](https://marketplace.visualstudio.com/items?itemName=model-checking.kani-vscode-extension), available on the VS Code marketplace.